albanie/mcnGroupNorm/README.md

 ## Group Normalization

-This module provides some code to experiment with group normalization, as described in the [paper](https://arxiv.org/abs/1803.08494), and to compare it with some other normalization methods with simple experiments.
+This module provides some code to experiment with group normalization, as described in [this paper](https://arxiv.org/abs/1803.08494), and to compare it with some other normalization methods with simple experiments.

+Reference:

 ```
 Group Normalization, Yuxin Wu, Kaiming He,